tjemsland/numfys/README.md

 ## Set up this web page on your system
 1. Pull this repository
-2. Use Python 3.5 and pip to install necessary packages and dependencies from `requirements.txt`
+2. Use Python 3.5 and pip to install necessary packages and dependencies from `requirements.txt`, by running:

     ```
     pip install -r requirements.txt
     ```
-3. We recommend you use your own Django settings file, e.g. `devel.py`, when running the Django development server locally.
+3. We recommend you use your own Django settings file, e.g. `devel.py`, when running the development server locally.
 This file will import `base.py`, overwrite certain variables in it and add some.
 It might look like this:
     ```python
     from .base import *
     import os